MatthewAlgo/InterprocessBoostCPPTemplate/README.md

 # WordleInfoTheory

-📖 Trying to solve wordle using a C++ implementation using information theory 📖
+A C++ application trying to solve wordle using information theory